cyberark/secretless-broker/bin/juxtaposer/README.md

 ## Format

-Minimum configuration looks something like this:
+A configuration file looks like this:

 ```yaml
 driver: <DRIVER_NAME>